robss2020/cloudcomputing/README.md

 Start the program with `elixir cloudcomputing.exs`.
 It will start and begin to produce and analyze data.
 Exit it with ctrl-c.

+## Why no mix file in this project?

+This file is just for playing around with in an easy way.
+This [excellent article about ETS](https://blog.appsignal.com/2019/11/12/caching-with-elixir-and-ets.html) points out:

+>Integration of Unnecessary Dependencies

+>ETS is part of the Erlang VM, so there are no additional dependencies necessary when using it.

+This way you can try ETS without worrying about any dependencies or setting anything up - one of its major benefits is that it is built in.

 ## Ready to help someone learn more Elixir?
 The author Robert Viragh is looking for a position as an Elixir and Phoenix developer, if you have an opening feel free to reach out: rviragh at gmail.com